forink/Monthly/README.md

 ##Changelog

+v 1.0.7 - Fixed an issue where switching months would jump for a few months in some cases.

-v 1.0.6 - Fix for the ESLint warnings.
+v 1.0.6 - Fixed for the ESLint warnings.

 v 1.0.5 - Add an option "holidays" to customize the holidays style like weekend in calendar, and rename the option "weekendColor" to "holidayColor".